ethereum-optimism/design-docs/security/fma-generic-contracts.md

   Update integration paths for backwards-compatibility.
   Some integrations (e.g. immutable contracts) may not be fixable.
   Perform an upgrade to fix breaking change.

-#### Invalid `DisputeGameFactory.setImplementation` execution

-This item is detailed in [./fma-generic-hardfork.md](./fma-generic-hardfork.md#invalid-disputegamefactorysetimplementation-execution)